A SHORT HISTORY OF DEFENCE MINISTERS

 We went to Marles’ office in the south part of the Great South Land and asked the $30bn question: who do you represent and when do or DID you make the actual switch from public servant to weapons advocate?
 Marles recently sent Australian troops to support the US proxy war in the Ukraine.
 Which government or corporation was behind this?
 Does Marles now “represent” Raytheon and the rest?

-In early November 2022, we visited Richard Marles’ office to question the operations of the weapons industry.
+In November 2022, we visited Richard Marles’ office to question the operations of the weapons industry.
 We wanted to show that ordinary people find the weapons industry unacceptable.
 Our disapproval is such that we are willing to attend publicly, with some effort, and make some noise.

 Marles is currently Minister of Defence.
 His predecessors – the previous Defence Ministers – have very close relationships with the weapons industry.
 Three of the previous five defence ministers have ended up in significant executive roles leading or advising weapons corporations after leaving parliament.
 Beazley, Nelson and Pyne moved very quickly to leadership positions with Lockheed Martin, Boeing, Elbit and Nioa.